yanns/octopress/source/_posts/2014-03-15-server-side-rendering-for-javascript-reactjs-framework.markdown

 To display the HTML, a few steps are needed:

 1. The browser loads HTML, CSS and JavaScript.<br>
-   It can then display some HTML delivered directly by the server.<br>
+   It displays the HTML delivered directly by the server.<br>
 	![The browser shows the HTML coming from the server](/assets/2014-03-15/server.png)

 	With AngularJS, if [inline expression](http://docs.angularjs.org/guide/expression) are used, the user can see the following for a few milliseconds:<br/>